rizitis/Slackware-Stable-Gnome/README.md

-Slackware build-install scripts for Gnome from Bob Funk work (https://github.com/0xBOBF/gnome-slackware-15.0) These scripts are only for the Slackware64 15 (stable) version.
+# Slackware build-install scripts for Gnome from Bob Funk`s work (https://github.com/0xBOBF/gnome-slackware-15.0)
+These scripts are only for the Slackware64 15 (stable) version.
 Scripts using slpkg tool to build and install Gnome from Slackbuilds.org